 I begin with the explanation of tolerance through ignorance.
 India’s poverty is no secret—indeed very few social facts have been as much discussed as poverty in India.

-Medieval Europe had accounts of the great poverty of the mass of Indian people.
+Medieval Europe did not have accounts of the great poverty of the mass of Indian people.
 This was because a country which does not have a cold winter is one where the population can be very cheaply housed and clothed.

 That was not always the case: the founder of modern economics, Adam Smith, included India in general and Bengal in particular as being among the richest countries in the world.